joshua-holmes/temp/README.md

 ...we are allocating all new memory with `.substr()`.
 The old memory is automatically freed, _however_, allocating memory from the heap requires syscalls, which are always _very_ slow.

-We can avoid this by tracking `longestTillNow` and `longestOverall` substrings using indices instead of allocating a new buffer to store them.
+We can avoid this by tracking `longestTillNow` and `longestOverall` substrings using indices instead of allocating new buffers to store them.
 For example, instead of:

 ```cpp
 std::string longestOverall = "";
 std::string longestTillNow = "";